-According to a recent Google study, 61% of shoppers trust and would rather buy from a brand that has a physical location than those that are strictly online.
+According to a recent Google study, 61% of retail shoppers trust and would rather buy from a brand that has a physical location than those that are strictly online.
 The tangible aspect of shopping still has value to the consumer.
 The opportunity is to meet the customer halfway by revitalizing and reimagining the shopping experience with automation and retail technology.
 We understand and want to give brick and mortar retailers a unique opportunity with our comprehensive retail solutions.

 A linear process is initiated by the discovery phase, and through research and investigation of the brand’s essence, the concept and its elements become revealed.
 These aspects inform all business processes from physical design and go-to-market strategy to operational directives.